As my kids get older, it seems harder to get them outside.

 Winter Hiking Gear

-Snowshoes or grips
+Snowshoes or grips are great for extra snow safety.

 It’s fun to come back inside where it’s warm for tea or hot cocoa!